 THE CATHEDRAL CLOSE

-Beauvoir's social curriculum revolving around the four Life Rules of Respect, Responsibility, Honesty and Kindness is as important as its academic curriculum.
-The Life Rules are reinforced in daily class discussions and reflected in all-school community meetings, assemblies and regular chapel programs.
+Beauvoir's social curriculum revolves around our Life Rules of kindness, respect, responsibility and honesty, and is as important as its academic curriculum.
+The Life Rules are reinforced in daily class discussions and reflected in all-school community meetings, assemblies and chapel programs.
 Values are discussed with parents at workshops and actively shared through school-wide community service projects, chapel and classroom activities.
 THE BEAUVOIR COMMUNITY

 AN ENRICHED CURRICULUM